eclipse-thingweb/test-things/README.md

 ## Tracing

 Distributed tracing is enabled using OpenTelemetry and Jaeger.
-To view all traces and logs, open [http://localhost:16686](http://localhost:16686) in your browser (Jaeger UI).
+To view all traces and logs, open [http://localhost:8084](http://localhost:8084) in your browser (Jaeger UI).
+Traces are sent to the Jaeger collector on port 14268.